Installing RSYNC

 sudo rsync -avh --exclude='dir/' --exclude='dir/tmp/' /var/www/ /root/backup/www/

-Moving files from a remote server (removing source files)
+Transferring files from a remote server (with removal of source)

 sudo rsync -avh --remove-source-files root@192.168.1.50:/var/www/ /var/www/

-• -a — archive mode (preserves permissions, symlinks, and structure)
+• -a — archive mode, preserves file permissions, symlinks, timestamps, and directory structure.

-• --delete — remove files not present in the source
+• --delete — deletes files that no longer exist in the source folder.

 man rsync